 Struggling to achieve and maintain a healthy weight is no longer justifiable because many bariatric procedures, such as gastric sleeve and gastric bypass, are available to solve the problem of obesity.
 The question remains, however, about gastric sleeve vs gastric bypass.
 Which one is the best?

 Indeed, choosing between a gastric sleeve and a gastric bypass is one of the most common dilemmas patients encounter.
-Both can effectively combat obesity and its related health problems, but clearly, they are differences between the two options.
+Both can effectively combat obesity and its related health problems, but clearly, there are differences between the two options.

 Gastric Sleeve vs Gastric Bypass: Definitions